angelamchoi/card-game/README.md

 # 🃏Matching Card Game - General Assembly - SEI Project 1

-Matching card game is a browser based version with a multiplication twist.
+Matching card game is a browser based game with a multiplication twist.
 This browser based game was created for General Assembly's Software Engineering Immersive (SEI) Program.

 ## 💡Inspiration for the game
 As a former math teacher, I wanted to build an engaging and purposeful game to inspire students to practice their multiplication facts while having fun.